99x-incubator/earnshark-sdk-js/README.md

 ## Available Methods
 * getAccountInformation - Retrieve information on a particular account/subscription
 * getLicenseInformation - Retrieve information on a particular license
+* getAllLicensesOfProduct - Retrieve all the license data for a particular product
 * addNewSubscription - Add a new subscription to a product
 * getPaymentURL - Returns the payment portal URL for a subscription(linked to PayPal)